zincsamael/muppy/trunk/muppy/doc/source/intro.rst

              +-<type 'dict'>--<class 'muppy.refbrowser.ConsoleBrowser'>

 What we see is that the root object is referenced by the tuple and the list, as well as by three dictionaries.
+These dictionaries belong to the environment, e.g. the ConsoleBrowser we just started and the current execution context.

 This console browsing is of course kind of inconvenient.
 Much better would be an InteractiveBrowser.
 Let's see what we got.